Clément Marot

-Clément Marot (/fr/; 23 November 1496 – 12 September 1544) was a French Renaissance poet.
+Clément Marot (/mɑːˈroʊ/ mah-ROH, /fr/; 23 November 1496 – 12 September 1544) was a French Renaissance poet.
 He was influenced by the writers of the late 15th century and paved the way for the Pléiade, and is undoubtedly the most important poet at the court of Francis I. Despite the support of Marguerite de Valois-Angoulême (1492-1549), the king’s sister, his strong leanings toward the Reformation led to several imprisonments and two periods of exile.

 Biography

 Youth

 Marot was born at Cahors, the capital of the province of Quercy, some time during the winter of 1496–1497.
 His father, Jean Marot (c.
 1463-1523), whose more correct name appears to have been des Mares, Marais or Marets, was a Norman from the Caen region and was also a poet.
 Jean held the post of escripvain (a cross between poet laureate and historiographer) to Anne of Brittany, Queen of France.
 Clément was the child of his second wife.
 The boy was "brought into France" — it is his own expression, and is not unnoteworthy as showing the strict sense in which that term was still used at the beginning of the 16th century — in 1506.
 He appears to have been educated at the University of Paris, and to have then begun studying law.
 Jean Marot instructed his son in the fashionable forms of verse-making, which called for some formal training.

 It was the time of the rhétoriqueurs, poets who combined stilted language with a fondness for the allegorical manner of the 15th century and the most complicated and artificial forms of the ballade and the rondeau.
 Clément began as a "rhétoriqueur", though he later helped overthrow this style.
 He wrote panegyrics to Guillaume Crétin and translated Virgil's first eclogue in 1512.
 He soon gave up the study of law and became page to Nicolas de Neufville, seigneur de Villeroy, which led to his introduction into court life.
 The house of Valois, which would hold the throne of France for the greater part of a century, was devoted to literature.